Stretch the Noodle: Reception

 In 2018, Michael Russell of The Oregonian included Stretch the Noodle in a list of "Portland's best new food carts", and ranked the restaurant number four in the newspaper's list of "Portland's best hand-pulled noodles".
 In 2019, the Portland Mercury included Stretch the Noodle in a list of the city's 50 best multicultural restaurants and food carts, and Time Out's Jen Woo included the business in an overview of "the best food trucks in Portland to get your grub on".

 Jenni Moore of Eater Portland included the chao mian in a 2020 list of 13 "standout" vegetarian meals in Portland.
 The website's staff included Stretch the Noodle in a 2021 overview "Where to Eat and Drink in Downtown Portland", and Nick Woo and Brooke Jackson-Glidden included the business in a 2022 "Guide to Portland's Most Outstanding Food Carts".
-The business was also included in Eater Portland's 2022 overview of "Where to Eat and Drink in Downtown Portland".
+The business was also included in Eater Portland's 2022 overview of recommended bars and restaurants in downtown Portland and 2025 lists of the city's best affordable restaurants and food carts.

 The Vancouver Sun's Dave Pottinger recommended Stretch the Noodle as a Portland eatery in his 2021 overview of reasons to visit Oregon.
 He said the restaurant's noodles "are so popular they attract a steady line".
 Katherine Chew Hamilton of Portland Monthly included Stretch the Noodle for lunch in northwest Portland.
 Zuri Anderson ranked the business number four in iHeart's 2022 list of the highest-rated Portland restaurants for cheap eats.